FSGpilot/frontend-styleguide-components/README.md

 node_modules/uswds/src/stylesheets/uswds.scss
 ```

-Global variables are defined in the `node_modules/uswds/src/stylesheets/core/_variables.scss` file.
-Custom theming can be done by copying the `_variables.scss` file into your own project’s Sass folder, changing applicable variable values, and importing it before `uswds.scss`.
+Global variables are defined in the `node_modules/dkwds/src/stylesheets/core/_variables.scss` file.
+Custom theming can be done by copying the `_variables.scss` file into your own project’s Sass folder, changing applicable variable values, and importing it before `dkwds.scss`.

 Below is an example of how you might setup your main Sass file to achieve this: